axwli/axwli/README.md

 - 📕 At school, I work as a data analytics consultant.
 Various departments, like Athletics, or the Food Pantry, call me up to help them interpret data.
 - 💡 Fun fact: my goal is to run every street in Davis before I graduate.

 My coursework includes: Data Structures; Algorithms; Databases; Statistical Data Science; Simulating Communication Processes.
-My favorite class was an upper-div history seminar on comics and graphic novels.
+My favorite class was a comparitive history seminar on graphic novels.

 📫 You can reach me at axwli [at] ucdavis [dot] edu.
 <!--